jimbateson/jamesbateson.co.uk/src/articles/digital-document-accessibility.md

 ### Through the Review Menu item

-You can open the accessibility sidebar by using the "View" menu item and then using the "Check Accessibility" menu item.
+You can open the accessibility sidebar by using the "Review" menu item and then using the "Check Accessibility" menu item.
 You should then see any accessibility errors, warnings, and tips shown in a side panel.

-\[Screenshot of view menu and Check accessibility highlighted]
+\[Screenshot of review menu and Check accessibility highlighted]

 ### Through the helper toolbar

 To take a couple of steps out of the above, you can also pin the accessibility checker to the bottom helper toolbar.

-To do this right secondary click on the bottom toolbar (where the language etc is shown) and choose to show the accessibility checker.
+To do this (if you don't already see accessibility there) secondary click on the bottom toolbar (where the language etc is shown) and choose to show the accessibility checker.

 As well as being easier to access and show the checker, it also shows a handy little status as you create your document.
-Either "Good to go" or "Needs investigating".
+Either "Accessibility: Good to go" or "Accessibility: Needs investigating" along with an icon.

 \[Screenshot of the status bar in both states?]